amuuname/fugitive-ext.nvim/README.md

 ## Actions

-Re-exported git actions from [fugitive](https://github.com/tpope/vim-fugitive) plus some extras.
+Re-exported git actions from [fugitive](https://github.com/tpope/vim-fugitive), along with some additional actions.

 <details>
 <summary>List of actions</summary>

-- Consult with fugitive help doc for detailed explanation of keymap (`h: fugitive_s`).
+- Consult with fugitive help documentation for detailed explanations of each keymaps (`h: fugitive_s`).
-- Actions end with `_confirm` simply asks for confirmation before invoking the git command provided by fugitive
+- Actions ending with `_confirm` will prompt for confirmation before invoking the Git command provided by fugitive.

 ### Staging/Unstaging